StevenBlack/vocab/readme.md

 ### gynarchy
 Government by a woman or by women.
-Not to be confused with matriarchy, which refers to a family or tribe headed by women.
-Until recently, Great Britain was a gynarchy.

 ### hajj